JAMES

 understanding of God’s character and plan.

-F. From these truths we can learn principles of endurance and encouragement that
+F. From these truths we can learn principles of endurance and encouragement

 will then build in our soul the capacity for confidence which promotes